jakobhaervig/openfoam-installer/README.md

 ![](of-sourced.jpg)

-If you want another version than the latest, you can type (assume you have installed that version in step 2b):
+If you want to source another version than the latest, you can type (assume you have installed that version in step 2b):

 ```
 of 2412